Michael J. Borree’s practice is focused on professional malpractice defense, products liability defense, and commercial litigation.

-In 2013, Mr. Borree was named a "Rising Star" in Civil Litigation by Super Lawyers and named a "Super Lawyer" in 2017.
+In 2013, Mr. Borree was named a "Rising Star" in Civil Litigation by Super Lawyers and named a "Super Lawyer" in 2017 and 2018.
 In 2015 and 2016, he was given the "Emerging Lawyer" distinction from Leading Lawyers.
 "Emerging Lawyers" have been identified by their peers to be among the top lawyers who are 40 or younger or have practiced for no more than 10 years.
 Less than 2% of all lawyers licensed in each state receive the distinction of "Emerging Lawyer."

 Mr. Borree is a graduate of DePaul University College of Law.
 As a law student, he served as Managing Editor of the DePaul Business and Commercial Law Journal and authored a comment to that publication in 2003.
 He has also co-authored an article published in the Illinois Association of Defense Trial Counsel, Quarterly.
 He received his undergraduate degree from the University of Wisconsin-Madison in 1999.